 Upon arrival to Isabela Island you are required to pay the Isabela Island port fee of USD5.

-The second day at Isla Isabel we start with a leisurely walk through a coastal lagoon.
+The second day at Isla Isabela we start with a leisurely walk through a coastal lagoon where we might see Flamingos.
 This mangrove-lined path leads us to Isabela’s Giant Tortoise Breeding Center where we’ll see giant tortoises in all stages of development.
 The center has almost a thousand giant tortoises training for life on their own!
 After an informative visit, we’ll board small pangas for Tintoreras or Shark Alley.
 We’ll hop off for a short walk on this isolated islet and popular iguana nesting site that’s home to hundreds of marine iguanas.
 Next we’ll test the waters for a snorkel in a calm inlet that’s home to a variety of colorful fish and winding underground lava tubes.
 This area is often frequented by green sea turtles that like to rest on the calm, sandy bottom.
-We’ll return to town late afternoon in search of our own sandy resting spot to toast in our first Isabela sunset, arguably the most beautiful of all the islands
+We’ll return to town late afternoon in search of our own sandy resting spot to toast in our first Isabela sunset, arguably the most beautiful of all the islands.

-The last day in Isla Isabella we head up to the Sierra Negra Volcano, one of the most active volcanoes in the Galapagos and the second largest crater in the world.
+The last day in Isla Isabela we head up for a hike to the Sierra Negra Volcano, one of the most active volcanoes in the Galapagos and the second largest crater in the world.
 Here you can experience a birds eye view of this magical landscape.
 We make our way back to town late afternoon for some free time to curl up with a book or venture down to the water for a relaxing swim before dinner.

 Unfortunately, recycling isn't available on Isabela so please take your plastic rubbish with you.

 Start the day with a kayak excursion in a protected bay in search of the Galapagos penguin – the only penguin found close the equator.
 Along the way, keep an eye out for Eagle Rays, Sea Turtles and Blue Footed Boobies.